cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 The summary screen displays links to other configuration screens, those links can be in several different states, which are graphically indicated:

-- Grayed out link means that installer is currently updating this sections.
+- Grayed out link means that the installer is currently updating this sections.
   Please wait a little before accessing this section.

 - A warning symbol next to an icon means that a screen requires your attention before you start the installation.